adamleozar/olio-test/README.md

 #### RVM and Ruby

-There are many different versions of the Ruby programming language and each new rails project will usually have a dependency on a different version of Ruby.
+There are many different versions of the ruby programming language and each new rails project will usually have a dependency on a different version of ruby.
 We should therefore use a ruby version manager which help install and manage all the different ruby versions needed for each project.
 There are two main ruby version managers namely RVM and rbenv.
-I personally prefer RVM and therefore I will run through the setup for for RVM and the installation of the Ruby version needed for this project.
+I personally prefer RVM and therefore I will run through the setup for for RVM and the installation of the ruby version needed for this project.

 From the terminal window you are in run: